shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Thanks.
 I can’t remember the last time I’ve been to this valley.”

-“Yeah it’s pretty off limits.
+“Yeah, it’s pretty off limits.
 I only come down here to get a special plant that grows here.
 The apothecary uses it quite often.”
 Fersen led Ersatzica to the first location.
 “You know, for medicinal purposes.
 Though I prefer recreational.”

 It was on an embankment that sloped downward into a short flat area, before going into the river.
 Ersatzica pawed it.
 “The ground here is rather mushy.”